civisanalytics/civis-r/README.md

 df2 <- read_civis(query, database="my_database")
 ```

-`civis-r` includes many more functions for tasks like writing data to tables
+`civis` includes many more functions for tasks like writing data to tables
 and files as well as for creating reports.
 For more detailed documentation,
 see the included vignettes: